shivamujawame/AIW-Infra-Migration/Labfiles/module1-exercise2.md

-## HOL1: Exercise 2: Set up your environment on Azure to migrate servers
+## HOL1: Exercise 2: Set up your environment on Azure to Migrate Servers

 ### Estimated time: 40 minutes